 Students follow the Program of Courses as outlined in the University of Alberta Calendar for the year in which they entered their program.
 The program consists of a preprofessional year followed by three years in the Division of Medical Laboratory Science.

-The current Calendar presents the 2019/20 program information.
-NOTE: Program changes are anticipated for Fall 2020.
+The current Calendar presents the 2020/21 program information.

 See Medical Laboratory Science Courses for course information.